rolling-scopes-school/tasks/stage1/modules/node-materials/node/projects/github-app.md

 6. Error Handling

+When working with the application, errors may occur in the following cases:

 - The application is launched without a username
 - An error occurs when sending a request if a nonexistent username is specified
 - An error occurs when receiving a response from the server